The Strongest Man in the Bible: 7 Things To Learn From Him

 Photo credit: Canva

 They said to him, “Don’t you realize that the Philistines are rulers over us?
-What have you done to us?”
+What have you done to us?” (verse 11, NIV).

-Then, they tied him up to be handed over to the Philistines.
+After which, they tied him up to be handed over to the Philistines.
 But Samson asked them not to kill him.

 True enough, the men didn’t.
 “We will only tie you up and hand you over to them.
 We will not kill you” (verse 13, NIV).